Theme

 Gemma 4 Browser Extension is an independent Chrome extension experiment for running an on-device browser agent with Transformers.js, WebGPU, Gemma 4, page RAG, tab tools, and semantic history search.

 The repository presents the project as a local browser assistant that processes on the user's device, uses a Gemma 4 ONNX model through Transformers.js, and exposes browser-focused tools through a Chrome side panel.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is